hkdb/Densify/README.md

 Now, you can search for "densify" in Gnome Shell Search and you will see that Densify is available to launch.
 Enjoy!

-## Future Plans

-- Compile to binaries to support Linux with Nuitka
-- Build Debian Packages
-- Build RPM Packages
-- Compile to binaries to support OS X and Windows 10

 ## Disclaimer

 This application is maintained by volunteers and in no way do the maintainers make any guarantees.
 Please use at your own risk!